marvinhuelsmann/sparky/README.md

 # sparky
-IOS/IpadOS App

-## Its a game where you can test your reaction speed.
+IOS/IpadOS App.
+Its a game where you can test your reaction speed.